 Durability is second.
 A light mesh covering is sufficient to protect a home speaker system and has the least effect on its performance.
 But if you are creating an audio system for a music hall, a movie theater, or other public venues, you must plan for the wear and tear the system can absorb.

-A light grill is sufficient to keep ordinary dust, dirt, and grime out of the sensitive inner workings of audio equipment.
-Permanent indoor installations in concert venues and churches often use the lightest grills possible.
+A light grille is sufficient to keep ordinary dust, dirt, and grime out of the sensitive inner workings of audio equipment.
+Permanent indoor installations in concert venues and churches often use the lightest grilles possible.
 Equipment meant to be used outdoors has greater engineering challenges.

 Aesthetic Appeal